 Studio photographers will appreciate that the Olympus E-M1 II (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G7X Mark II and the E-M1 II are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the E-M1 II followed on from the Olympus E-M1.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon G7 X Mark II better than the Olympus E-M1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G7 X Mark II: